fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

 = 2.3.0 =
-Fewer "could not connect to Twitter" messages,
+Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 = 2.2.4 =
 Uses new API urls, new "hide replies" support in the API, can show retweets, supports multiple profile image sizes